 Finally, it can also cause smoke to enter the room, which is unpleasant and potentially dangerous.

 Operating a wood burner without a baffle plate is not recommended.
-Without it, the stove’s efficiency will be reduced, resulting in less heat being transferred into the room and more being lost up to the air vents.
+Without the baffle, the stove’s efficiency will decrease, leading to a lower transfer of heat into the room and increased heat loss through the air vents.

 This can also lead to increased creosote buildup in the chimney, a fire hazard.

-Wood stove baffles can be made of several materials, including cast iron, steel, and other metals.
+Wood stove baffles are typically constructed from various materials, such as cast iron, steel, and other metals.

-The material used can affect how the baffle performs, so choosing the right one for your particular stove is important.
+The material used can affect the baffle’s performance, so choosing the right one for your stove is important.

-Before lighting a fire in your wood stove, testing the chimney pull is a good idea.
+Testing the chimney pull is a good idea before lighting a fire in your wood stove.
 You can do this by lighting some newspaper and holding it up to the flue.

 If the smoke is drawn up the chimney, the pull works correctly.
 If not, you may need to adjust the baffle plate or other components to improve the chimney pull.